Greginkansas/-openhab-openhab1wiki/MAX!-CUL-Binding.md

 There is the option of the addition of `configTemp=20.0/15.0/30.5/4.5/4.5/0.0/0.0` at the end of a thermostat device binding (wall or radiator) will allow the setting of comfort/eco/max/min/windowOpenDetectTemp/windowOpenDetectTime/measurementOffset respectively.
 It's best to set this on only one binding of each device - if you set this on more than one binding for the same device then it will take the first one in the parsing order (whatever that is - hence generating some uncertainty!).
 These correspond to the following:
 * comfort - the defined 'comfort' temperature (default 21.0)
 * eco - the defined eco setback temperature (default 17.0)
-* max - maximum temperature that can be set on the thermostat (default 30.5)
+* max - maximum temperature that can be set on the thermostat (default 30.5, which is the maximum value and corresponds to "open valve")
-* min - minimum temperature that can be set on the thermostat (default 4.5)
+* min - minimum temperature that can be set on the thermostat (default 4.5, which is the minimum value and corresponds to "closed valve")
-* windowOpenDetectTemp - set point in the event that a window open event is triggered by a shutter.
+* windowOpenDetectTemp - set point in the event that a window open event is triggered by a shutter, if set to 4.5, this function is deactivated.
 * windowOpenDetectTime - Rounded down to the nearest 5 minutes. (default is 0)
 * measurement offset - offset applied to measure temperature (range is -3.5 to +3.5) - default is 0.0